← Back to phoenix Mortgage Guide

 Last Updated April 2026

 Are FHA loans good for first-time buyers in Phoenix?
 Yes — with 3.5% down on a $415k home.
 See costs, requirements, and tips for Phoenix buyers.
-FHA Loans for First-Time Buyers in Phoenix 2026

 Are FHA Loans Good for First-Time Buyers in Phoenix?